Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 Storage

-Frequently asked questions about shrunk merino wool
+Frequently asked questions about shrunken merino wool

-Is shrunk merino wool completely lost?
+Is shrunken merino wool completely lost?

 Does this also apply to machine-washable merino wool?